 By managing pallets sustainably, we help our clients meet consumer expectations while reducing their environmental impact.
 Together, we have an awareness of pallets from the point of production to consumption and return since we adhere to a closed-loop, circular economy model.

-Tessco was built upon the circular economy model, which is based on three core principles.
+Beyond delivering always-on visibility, Tessco was also built upon the circular economy model, which is based on three core principles.

 A closed-loop supply chain combines the traditional supply chain (forward logistics) with reverse logistics, considering the pallet after it's served its original purpose.
 Reverse logistics then kick in, and the pallets are broken down for reuse in future products.